Alan Fersht

 Sir Alan Roy Fersht (born 21 April 1943) is a British chemist at the MRC Laboratory of Molecular Biology, Cambridge, and an Emeritus Professor in the Department of Chemistry at the University of Cambridge.
 He was Master of Gonville and Caius College, Cambridge from 2012 to 2018.
 He works at the interface of chemistry, molecular biology and biophysics on protein science, and is sometimes described as a founder of protein engineering.

 Early life and education

-Fersht was born on 21 April 1943 in Hackney, London.
+Fersht was born on 21 April 1943 in Hackney, London, and grew up in Chingford, east London.
 His father, Philip, was a ladies' tailor and his mother, Betty, a dressmaker.
 His grandparents were Jewish immigrants from Poland, Lithuania and Belarus.
 He was educated at Sir George Monoux Grammar School, an all-boys grammar school in Walthamstow, London.
 He was a keen chess player and was the Essex County Junior champion in 1961.
 He was awarded a State Scholarship to read Natural Sciences at Gonville and Caius College, Cambridge, where he obtained First Class in Pt I of the Natural Sciences Tripos in 1964, First Class in Pt II (Chemistry) in 1965 and was awarded his PhD degree in 1968.
 He was President of the University of Cambridge Chess Club in 1964–65 and awarded a half blue in 1965.